European Union (Approvals) Act 2013

 Overview

-This bill approves two decisions made by the Council of the European Union.
-One concerns the electronic publication of the Official Journal, and the other establishes a multi-annual framework for the European Union Agency for Fundamental Rights.
-It also approves a decision to maintain the number of European Commissioners equal to the number of member states.
+This bill approves two European Union Council decisions: one concerning the electronic publication of the Official Journal and the establishment of a multiannual framework for the European Union Agency for Fundamental Rights; and another confirming the number of European Commissioners will remain equal to the number of member states.

 Description